 Let’s start with traditional long-term care insurance.
 To trigger long-term care benefits in a traditional long-term care contract or an LTC rider, the policyholder must be able to qualify in one of two ways: the inability to perform at least two activities of daily living or suffer a cognitive impairment that requires care to protect the insured.
 It must be certified by a licensed healthcare practitioner.

 The sales of traditional standalone long-term care policies accounted for 20% of the 2017 policies sold, while claims incurred totaled $11 billion.
-In the 2019 Milliman long-term care survey in 2018, 15 carriers reported a 13 percent drop in the number of policies and a five percent drop in the amount of new annualized premiums.
+In the 2019 Milliman long-term care survey, 15 carriers reported a 13 percent drop in the number of policies and a five percent drop in the amount of new annualized premiums.

 What are the reasons?
 Since 2012 premiums have noticeably increased.
 Rate increases have been well-publicized.
 There are also additional advisor education requirements that only apply to selling standalone long-term care that has contributed to declining distribution as well as limiting joint sales.